arhayrap/iCMS_testing/README.md

 npm install
 ```

-For specific scripts and "lite" mode:
+Mode: "lite", "entire", "both".

+The path to the scripts and the mode are written in 'input.json'.
+To run pages testing:
 ```terminal
 python run.py input.json
 Type login: